azariak/ZFellowsApplicationReview/README.md

 ## TODO
 - Youtube embed
-- AI Score + option for chronological
+- AI Score
 - All fields there
-- Send data to airtable
+- Add delay timer
 - Stage 1 and stage 1 review should be the same
+- Host on CloudFlare with login?

 ## Setup